-<1>Basis of presentation
+<1> Basis of presentation

-The accompanying consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("US GAAP").
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
 Significant accounting policies followed by the Group in the preparation of the accompanying consolidated financial statements are summarized below.

 The accompanying consolidated financial statements have been prepared on a going concern basis.
-The Group has accumulated deficit of approximately RMB2,897.8 million (US\$417.4 million) and total current liabilities exceeded total assets by approximately RMB222.9 million (US\$32.1 million) as of December 31, 2016.
-The Group also suffered a net loss of approximately RMB667.1 million (US\$96.1 million) for the year ended December 31, 2016.
-The Group expects to continue to incur product development, and sales and marketing expenses for licensed and proprietary new games in order to achieve overall revenue growth.
+The Group has accumulated deficit of approximately RMB3,016.0 million (US\$463.5 million) and total current liabilities exceeded total assets by approximately RMB496.3 million (US\$76.3 million) as of December 31, 2017.
+The Group also suffered a net loss of approximately RMB112.1 million (US\$17.2 million) for the year ended December 31, 2017.
+The Group expects to continue to incur product development and sales and marketing expenses for licensed and proprietary new games in order to achieve overall revenue growth.
 These factors raise substantial doubt about the Group's ability to continue as a going concern.
-The accompanying consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or amounts of liabilities that might result from the outcome of this uncertainty.
+The accompanying consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts, or amounts of liabilities that might result from the outcome of this uncertainty.

-To meet its capital needs, the Group is considering multiple alternatives, including, but not limited to, additional equity financings, launch of new games, other debt financings and cost control as outlined below.
+To meet its capital needs, the Group is considering multiple alternatives, including, but not limited to, additional equity financing, launch of new games, other external financing, and cost controls as outlined below.
 There can be no assurance that the Group will be able to complete any such transaction on acceptable terms or otherwise.
-If the Group is unable to obtain the necessary capital, it will need to pursue a plan to license or sell its assets, seek to be acquired by another entity and/or cease operations.
+If the Group is unable to obtain the necessary capital, it will need to pursue a plan to license or sell its assets, seek to be acquired by another entity, or cease operations.